hectorm22/code_violation/README.md

 This is a Phaser 3 project framework that uses webpack for bundling.
 Including a main menu, it can move cursor to choose button and enter next page.

+## Basic Gameplayer

+The enemy will trace the player.
+When the enemy approches the player, it will drop bomb.
+If a bomb touched the player, the health of the player will decrease.
+But the player can collect the star to increase the health.
+The player can use the laser to shoot the enemy.
+If the laser touches the enemy, the shield of the enemy will decrease.
+However, the enemy will increase its shield over time.
+I plan to win the game when the enemy lose all shield and lost when the player is out of the health or falls out of the bound.

 ## Requirements

 [Node.js](https://nodejs.org) is required to install dependencies and run scripts via `npm`.